Are Type Ia Supernovae in Restframe $H$ Brighter in More Massive Galaxies?: Conclusion

-Using the optical lightcurves corresponding to the sample of NIR lightcurves, we have confirmed a host galaxy mass step of $\sim$0.1~mag around $10^{10} M_{\odot}$.
-We have further shown that the observed step in standardized optical brightness as a function of host galaxy stellar mass persists after removing the outlier population.
+Using the optical lightcurves corresponding to the sample of NIR lightcurves, we measured a host galaxy mass step of $\sim$0.1~mag around $10^{10.43} M_{\odot}$ and 0.14~mag at the best fit step of $10^{10.65} M_{\odot}$.
+This measurement not affected by the removal of the corresponding $H$-band outliers.
+Interestingly, a GMM is more preferred in the optical once the outliers have been removed.
+Since the ICs are split in preference between the GMM and single Gaussian, we cannot make a definitive conclusion.
 Showing this trend using a third lightcurve fitter provides further evidence of either a physical phenomenon or that there is some intrinsic property that is not well understood in optical wavelengths.

 The correlation found between $H$-band residuals and host galaxy mass is the opposite correlation seen with optical residuals.
 In the NIR, high-mass galaxies host brighter SNeIa than low-mass galaxies, but in optical wavelengths the \textit{uncorrected} residuals show that brighter SNeIa are hosted in lower-mass galaxies.
 But after correction for stretch and color, the correlation of optical Hubble residuals goes the other way, with more negative Hubble residuals in more massive galaxies.